limkjae/ETAS_and_Inversion/README.md

 ETAS and Inversion for Beginners.
-The codes only contain basics for the ETAS simulator and MLE parameter inversion for readability.
+The codes only contain basics for the ETAS simulation and MLE parameter inversion.

 RUN_ETAS_Simulation.m -> generate catalog